Introduction to User Defined Data Types in C++

 4. Class

-A class is an important feature of object-oriented programming language just like C++.
-A class is defined as a group of objects with the same operations and attributes.
-It is declared using a keyword “class”.
-The syntax is as follows:
+A class is an essential feature of object-oriented programming languages like C++.
+A class is a group of objects with the same operations and attributes.
+To declare a class, use the keyword “class” and follow this syntax:

 class <classname>